All About Pancreatic Cancer

 How is pancreatic cancer diagnosed?

-Some patients with pancreatic cancer may have an elevated level of carbohydrate antigen 19-9 (CA 19-9), but this is not present in all cases and may be caused by other things.
-In patients who have an elevated level, it is useful in confirming a diagnosis in conjunction with radiology tests and for monitoring the disease during treatment.
-The level can be periodically checked during treatment to see if the cancer is stable or worsening.
-Other potential tumor markers associated with pancreatic cancer that may be evaluated include carcinoembryonic antigen (CEA).
+Some with pancreatic cancer may have a higher level of carbohydrate antigen 19-9 (CA 19-9), but this is not found in all people and may be caused by other things.
+A CA 19-9 can be helpful to confirm the diagnosis as well as can be watched during treatment to measure how well the treatments are working.
+Another tumor marker related to pancreatic cancer that may be looked at includes carcinoembryonic antigen (CEA).

 How is pancreatic cancer staged?